HiRoFa/quickjs_es_runtime/README.md

 # quickjs_runtime

-quickjs_runtime is a library for quickly getting started with embedding a javascript engine in your rust project.
+Quickjs_runtime is a library for quickly getting started with embedding a javascript engine in your rust project.

-**as of 2024 this lib no longer relies on [libquickjs-sys](https://github.com/theduke/quickjs-rs/tree/master/libquickjs-sys) but on our own [hirofa-quickjs-sys](https://github.com/HiRoFa/quickjs-sys) adding flexibility in used quickjs version**
+Relies on [hirofa-quickjs-sys](https://github.com/HiRoFa/quickjs-sys) to support quickjs-ng as well as the original quickjs

-quickjs_runtime runs all javascript action in a single thread using an EventLoop.
+Quickjs_runtime runs all javascript action in a single thread using an EventLoop.
 This means you can call javascript safely from several threads by adding tasks to the EventLoop.

 # quickjs or quickjs-ng

-quickjs_runtime supports both the original quickjs and the quickjs-ng project.
+Quickjs_runtime supports both the original quickjs and the quickjs-ng project.

 You can try out quickjs-ng by adding the dep to quickjs_runtime like this (use at your own risk as I have not extensively tested it yet):
 ```toml